 You will benefit from the opportunity of being able to present your work to industry at both internal events and external events such as Graduate Fashion Week.

-There will be the chance to work collaboratively with your peers across other courses within Manchester Fashion Institute and across the wider Faculty of Arts and Humanities, mimicking industry practice.
+There will be the chance to work collaboratively with your peers across other courses within Manchester Fashion Institute, mimicking industry practice.

 Due to the academic and creative balance that this course offers, we find that our graduates are highly employable.

-Employment opportunities exist in a wide variety across the sector and include traditional retail, fashion and cosmetics brands as well as new online platforms and traditional PR agencies.
+A wide variety of employment opportunities exist across the sector and include traditional retail, fashion and cosmetics brands as well as new online platforms and PR agencies.

-Our students go on to work in roles relevant to promotional practice and included jobs titles such as Visual Merchandiser, Stylist Coordinator, Content Marketing Assistant, Search Engine Optimisation Assistant, Brand Assistant, Creative Executive, Digital Production Assistant and Press Assistant.
+Our students go on to work in roles relevant to promotional practice, and our graduates hold jobs titles such as Visual Merchandiser, Stylist Coordinator, Content Marketing Assistant, Search Engine Optimisation Assistant, Brand Assistant, Creative Executive, Digital Production Assistant and Press Assistant.

-Previous graduates have gone on to work at companies such as Harrods, Regatta, Puma, Reiss, Prettylittlething.com, boohoo.com, Bobbi Brown Cosmetics, Warehouse, Private White V.C. and Stir PR.
+Previous graduates have gone on to work at companies such as Harrods, Regatta, Puma, Reiss, Pretty Little Thing, boohoo, Beauty Bay, Warehouse, Private White V.C. and Stir PR.

 Your personal statement should demonstrate a background and/or experience in and/or a commitment to the fashion industry.